 Most workers view Human Resources (HR) as their support system yet this view frequently proves incorrect.
 The majority of employees view HR departments as their defense against workplace bullying and harassment but these organizations mainly work to defend their companies.
 The main responsibility of HR departments in most organizations focuses on defending corporate interests instead of safeguarding employee welfare.
 Workers who report their workplace concerns discover that their voices receive no priority after they believe their reports will receive proper attention.
 The workplace environment requires employees to understand how their concerns differ from what HR departments actually do.

 The false belief that HR supports employees completely leads to ongoing employee confusion and workplace discontent.
 The process of reporting workplace issues to the company remains essential but employees need to prepare themselves for what might happen next.
-Staff members need to understand that their workplace concerns might not receive the level of importance they expect.
+Employees need to understand that their workplace concerns might not receive the level of importance they expect.
 Employees who understand HR functions and maintain incident records and develop mental readiness for workplace challenges will become more capable of taking action while safeguarding their own interests.
 I Recommend Course Workbooks and ebooks below!

 The Quick Reference Guide Course Workbook serves as an excellent resource for workplace employees who need to understand documentation procedures.
 The workbook provides detailed instructions about workplace event documentation procedures.
 The workbook teaches employees to develop emotional readiness for workplace incidents which proves essential for their development.
 The workbook teaches employees to use particular methods for dealing with negative reactions from others while showing them how to create effective response plans.
 The workbook teaches employees to seek assistance from their colleagues and supervisors because this support system proves essential for overcoming workplace obstacles.